Graduate positions available!

 • We found evidence for different subtypes of mirror-touch synesthesia, a condition in which people feel touch on their own bodies when seeing touch on someone else.

 • We reported a rare case of multimodal synchiria subsequent to stroke.
-When seeing a visual stimulus on their ipsilesional side, they perceived visual stimuli on both side – but only when on the hands, and only for brief stimulus durations.
+When seeing a visual stimulus on their ipsilesional side, the individual perceived visual stimuli on both side – but only when on the hands, and only for brief stimulus durations.

 • We discussed how functional neuroimaging with single-case studies of brain-damaged individuals can lead to advances in understanding cognitive processing.